nixius/HPE-DL360p-Gen8-Simple-Fan-Script/README.md

 ## What does this do?

-This reads the sensor value on an HP ProLiant DL360pGen8 server, and set sthe fan speeds accordingly
+This reads the sensor value on an HP ProLiant DL360pGen8 server, and sets the fan speeds accordingly.

 ## Why?

-I run non HP drives, and they spin to 100% and don't ramp up/down with temperature
+I run non-HP hard drives, and they spin to 100% and don't ramp up/down with temperature.

 ## Who?

-This is for owners of very sepcific server, DL360pgen8.
+This is for owners of very sepcific server, DL360p Gen8.
 I run VMWare esxi, with a mix of windows and ubuntu VM's, with an environment that changes temp a lot.
-You will nee dto be comfortable with linux, but honestly you can probably fumble it through with ChatGPT/Claude Free.
+You will need to be comfortable with linux, but honestly you can probably fumble it through with ChatGPT/Claude Free.

 ## How?